In the Footsteps of Ivarr the Boneless

 exceptionally gruesome execution as the culmination of this impulse.

 What was left of the Northumbrian royal court fled north

 bring them greater wealth and emphasising their power.

-The Conquest of East Anglia: AD 867-870
+The conquest of East Anglia: AD 867-870

 According to the Anglo-Saxon Chronicle,

-Ivarr's 'great heathen army' moved south from York in 868 and set up
+Ivarr's 'great heathen army' moved south from York in 868 and set

 there marked the first recorded threat to the heartlands of Mercia.